Backpacker, Web developer & open web enthusiast, privacy and encryption advocate. Recovering techno-utopian. Idealist.

 In ‘04 I was employed by a series of technology concerns doing business as a software engineer, as a specialist in the production of web and mobile applications.
 I begin experimenting with Bitcoin toward the end of 2012, where I divided my time between taming web applications and analyzing Bitcoin.
 I attended M.65 Blockchain Technology class at the MIT Media Lab in the autumn of 2015.
-About a year later I agreed to give all of my time to FinTech; and shortly afterwards I left Nara Logics, and moved over to Cinch Financial in Boston.
+Shortly afterwards I left Nara Logics, and moved over to fintech.
 I have been there ever since.

 Occasionally I get away from Boston for a few days, to attend the meeting of some Meetup society or for a trip to the mountains.
-Regularly during the spring and summer and fall I get “up river” or into the woods on weekends and holidays to make up for the hours which I have to waste in the office and workshop.
+Regularly during the spring and summer and fall I get “up river” or into the woods on weekends and holidays to make up for the hours which I have to waste in the office.

-I never have had time nor strength to take any part in public life, but I have managed to do a good deal of open source development work in connection with technical problems on the web and with the occasional rabble-rousing with various social justice groups.
-Once in a while I publish an article on my blog or on Medium.com.
-I belong to twitter, as well as to others online, and I am also a member of the Ember.js Meetup Group of Boston.
-Social clubs do not appeal to me.
+I never have had time nor strength to take any part in “public” life, but I have managed to do a good deal of open source development work in connection with technical problems on the web and with the occasional rabble-rousing with various social justice groups.
+Once in a while I publish an essay on my site.
+I belong to twitter, as well as to other online communities., and I am also a member of the Ember.js Meetup Community of Boston.
+Otherwise social media does not appeal to me.

 @0xADADA is the hat expert. @qtychr